Iran says it warns off foreign planes near war games

 -

-Iran says it warns off foreign planes near war gamesBy REUTERSDecember 28, 2016Latest : World
+Iran says it warns off foreign planes near war gamesDecember 29, 2016Print : World

 “In the past three days, more than 12 warnings have been issued to aircraft from outside the region to refrain from approaching the airspace of the manoeuvre area,” said Brigadier-General Abbas Farajpour Alamdari, quoted by the official news agency IRNA.